codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 toc: true
 ---

-If you have familiarized yourself with the different installation options, here's a deep dive into the architecture and components of the different options.
+If you have familiarized yourself with the different installation options, here's a deep dive into the architecture of the SaaS and on-premises platforms, and components.